Browse by Group Premium

 The Australian Government, through the PBS, subsidises up to the price of the lowest priced drug in the group.
 This means that consumers may have to pay for more expensive drugs (those with a therapeutic group premium).
 This extra amount does not count towards their PBS safety net threshold.

-Therapeutic group premiums apply where a prescriber has prescribed a drug within a therapeutic group that attracts a therapeutic group premium and has not sought an exemption from Department of Human Services on clinical grounds.
+Therapeutic group premiums apply where a prescriber has prescribed a drug within a therapeutic group that attracts a therapeutic group premium and has not sought an exemption from Services Australia on clinical grounds.

 The exemption provisions are: